rebus-org/Aversion/README.md

 * `-in` - path to a template file to use - e.g. `AssemblyInfo_Template.cs`
 * `-out` - path to the file to generate - e.g. `AssemblyInfo.cs`
 * `-token` - replacement token, which will be replaced with the .NET-compatible version

+And that is how it is done.

+# Example

+Let's say that we have an `AssemblyInfo_Template.cs` residing in out project.
+We have changed the "Build action" of this file to from "Compile" (the default for .cs files) to "None", which means that the template is not compiled into our DLL.